-But, there was one glaring omission: until now, no one had sought election comment from one of the best known figures of Times Square – the busker who calls himself the ‘Naked Cowboy’.
+But, there was one glaring omission: it took quite a while for anyone to seek comment from one of the best known figures of Times Square – the busker who calls himself the ‘Naked Cowboy’.

 Robert Burck, a strapping guitar player known for busking in his briefs, 10-gallon hat and boots, often poses for photographs with tourists wandering around Trump Tower.

 New York friends tell me he has been doing his Naked Cowboy thing, regardless of the Big Apple’s weather, for about 18 years.
 In late 2015, an article on Time’s money.com website suggested that Burck made as much as $150,000 a year – mainly from tips and sponsorships.

 And, in 2010, this New York City icon and avowed conservative briefly flirted with the idea of running for president himself.

 All this considered, it’s about time the Naked Cowboy was asked for his views on the election.

 I was, therefore, delighted to see a recent article on the website of Business Insider Australia.

 Quoting an upcoming interview with Burck in the January edition of The New Yorker magazine, the website described how The Naked Cowboy saw the President as a fellow “media whore”

 “I have an affinity with Trump.
 I get him,” Burck is quoted as telling The New Yorker.